thatdecade/Multiple-USB-RGB-Power-Lighting/README.md

 After initial programming, when you plug in each of the three USB cables you should see the ring light up red or blue or green.
 Combinations are allowed.

 If you installed the optional potentiometer, you can change the color selected by a USB cable without reprogramming using a PC.
+There are 16 colors preprogrammed to select from.

-You will need two USB power ports to plug into.
+1. You will need two USB power ports to plug into.
-1. Connect the Micro USB on the trinket so power remains on while the other USBs are unplugged.
+2. Connect the Micro USB on the trinket so power remains on while the other USBs are unplugged.
 Leave this plugged in throughout these steps.
-2. Take the USB cable you want to configure and plug it into your power block.
+3. Take the USB cable you want to configure and plug it into your power block.
-3. Wait 5 seconds (or just wait for the animation to complete)
+4. Wait 5 seconds (or just wait for the animation to complete)
-4. Rapidly unplug and plug the cable in four times, ending with the USB plugged in.
+5. Rapidly unplug and plug the cable in four times, ending with the USB plugged in.
     1. You must complete this four times, before the spinning animation ends.
     2. If you do it right, the animations will stop and you will see a steady light.
     3. If you mess up, wait 5 seconds before trying again.
-5. Slowly rotate the potentiometer to select the color.
+6. Slowly rotate the potentiometer to select the color.
-6. Unplug the USB cable to save the color selection.
+7. Unplug the USB cable to save the color selection.

 ----